Ahmed-Sadeq-Hussein/Mjukvaruutvekling-grupp-5/README.md

 # Mjukvaruutvekling-grupp5-project

 ## Declarations:
-I, Ahmed Hussein, declare that I am the sole author of the content I add to this repository.\
-I, Sana Subhiyeh, declare that I am the sole author of the content I add to this repository.\
-I, Hannan Khalil, declare that I am the sole author of the content I add to this repository.\
-I, Rama Muharam, declare that I am the sole author of the content I add to this repository.\
-I, Julius Norén, declare that I am the sole author of the content I add to this repository.
+I, Julius Norén, declare that I am the sole author of the content I add to this repository. \

 ## Contributors: